Last Updated on

 ALSO SEE: All About the German Shepherd Lifespan

-The type of grooming your German Shepherd Golden Retriever mix will need depends on what type of coat they get.
+The type of grooming your mixed breed will need depends on what type of coat they get.
 Regardless, they will need regular ear trimming, toothbrushing, and baths.

-If your Golden Retriever German Shepherd mix has longer hair like a Golden, their hair may be prone to tangling.
+If your dog has longer hair like a Golden, their hair may be prone to tangling.
 You may choose to trim their hair to prevent that.

-Your local shelter or rescue groups are a great place to find a Golden Retriever German Shepherd mix.
+Your local shelter or rescue groups are a great place to find this mixed breed dog.
 In fact, few people are breeding these mixes intentionally.
 That means it may be easier to find a Golden Shepherd in a shelter rather than from a breeder.

 While there aren’t any breed rescues specifically for Golden Shepherds, you may find one through other breed rescues.
 A few groups you might try include: